10 Common Mistakes to Avoid When Setting Up Your Business Website

 The Institutional Pivot

-The move to a .inc extension is a filter.
-It separates the noise and the skeptics from the institutions built to last.
-It positions an organization alongside the giants who understand that every detail matters.
+The transition to a .inc extension is a filter.
+It separates noise from institutions built to last.

 Claim your institutional identity.